 Nicole Lavelle lives in California.
 She works with people, place, paper, language, and landscape.

-She is a Graduate Fellow at the Headlands Center for the Arts, an Artist in Residence at the Prelinger Library, and a part-time visual designer for IDEO in San Francisco.
+She is a resident artist at the Prelinger Library and a freelance visual designer for the research team at Dropbox in San Francisco.

 Want to contact her?
 Try firstname.lastname@example.org